Aizistral-Studios/No-Chat-Reports/docs/README.md

 ## Installation and Usage:

-NoChatReports supports both Fabric and Forge, just download the version for your respective Mod-Loader and game version.
+NoChatReports supports both Fabric and Forge, just download the version for your respective modloader and game version.
 It can be installed on either the client, server, or on both sides, and will function differently depending on which sides it is present on:

-**1. Only Client:** The Client will refuse to send the Account's public key to the server, and signatures will be stripped from the messages that you send.
+**1. Only Client:** The client will refuse to send the account's public key to the server, and signatures will be stripped from the messages that you send.
 This way it won't be useful to try and report your messages, as there will be no proof they were actually sent from your account.
 Server will relay them unless the `enforce-secure-profile` option is set to `true` in the `server.properties` file (which it is by default since 1.19.1), in which case you will not be able to join, unless you agree to send signed messages (NoChatReports will supply a warning screen)

 **2. Only Server:** Clients will still attach signatures when sending messages to the server, but the server will strip them before relaying them to other players.
 This way chat reporting will not work for any players that join.
 You can enable the conversion of player to system messages in the config, to prevent players without the mod from seeing them as "Not Secure"